Parking Data helps Generate Revenue and Improve Experience

 Just getting started with collecting data in a meaningful way?
 Here are a few suggestions as you start to travel down this road.

 - Collect and keep as much parking data as you can.
-While some of it may not be relevant for what you are doing today, it may be relevant for you down the road.
+It may not be relevant to what you are doing today, but it may be relevant for you down the road.
 Maximize the abilities of the systems you’re using and gather and save what you have access to.

 - Be sure you understand what problems you’re trying to solve or goals you’re trying to achieve before you start.
 Look for the data that helps you answer those.

 - Dig in and see where it takes you.
-It’s only by looking at the data from different angles that you’ll find a new perspective or a fresh way to consider something.
-You don’t necessarily need to be an analytics expert to be effective at evaluating the data.
+It’s only by looking at the data from different angles that you’ll find a new perspective.
+Consequently, you don’t need to be an analytics expert to be effective at evaluating the data.

-- Wear a few different hats when you do your analysis.
+- As a result, you wear a few different hats when you do your analysis.
 Look at the data and reports from an administrator, parking patron, and parking management perspective.